NextFaze/loopback-mixin-model-changes/README.md

 ## Usage

-*Note*: This mixin attempts to make not assumption about how you have setup your models and will not setup any models or properties for you
+*Note*: This mixin attempts to make not assumption about how you have setup your models and will not setup any models or properties for you.
+You must setup your tracking models yourself, either by extending the model they track or creating a new model with the properties you with to track on them.

 ### Installation